mplatt/fold-to-ascii/README.md

 ## Package Manager Availability

-This package is available in the npm registry npm (https://www.npmjs.com/package/fold-to-ascii) and in Bower.
+This package is available in the npm registry (https://www.npmjs.com/package/fold-to-ascii) and in Bower.

 ## Usage